Couchbase Web Console

 For a full explanation of documents, and an overview of the Couchbase data model, see Data.

-To access the Query screen, click on the tab in the left-hand navigation bar:
+To access the Query screen, left-click on the tab in the left-hand navigation bar:

 This brings up the Query screen: